GadidhalaKasturi/Kubernetes/README.md

   2. Delpoy a yaml file into the cluster  --> kubectl apply -f service.yml (note: use same label/selector)  --> kubectl get svc  --> kubectl get svc -v=7/9
   3. Need to chekc this by using:  minikube ssh  --> curl https://IP address of svc (within cluster)
   4. We can access this by usng NodePort -->curl http://IP address:Portnumber (note: those who have this Ip address cqn access this application)

+## Load Balancer Mode:
+  1. First edit the service.yml file (serach nodeport change to LoadBalancer) if using any cloud provider.